 due to fraud or error.
 In making those risk assessments, the auditor

-considers internal control relevant to the Company''s preparation and
+considers internal financial control relevant to the Company''s

-fair presentation of the financial statements in order to design audit procedures that are appropriate in
+fair view in order to design audit procedures that are appropriate in

 the circumstances but not for the purpose of expressing an opinion on

 accounting policies used and the reasonableness of the accounting

-presentation of the financial statements.
+overall presentation of the financial statements.

 We believe that the audit evidence we have obtained is sufficient and